Frequently Asked Questions

-Network troubleshooting, virus removal, hardware repair, and troubleshooting, as well as password resets, product installations, and limited connectivity support for mobile devices and game consoles.
+Network troubleshooting, virus removal, hardware repair and troubleshooting.
+Password reset, product installations, Limited connectivity support for mobile devices and game consoles.

 West Chester University does not require a particular type of computer.
 However, some models may be better suited to certain majors.
 Check with your academic department for recommendations.

 Use your West Chester email and password to connect to RamNet for computers, tablets, and mobile devices.
-Connect to RamNet Guest for entertainment devices (such as game consoles or set-top devices, such as Roku).
-Use RamNet Help to get help.
+If you have trouble connecting to RamNet, RamNet Guest provides assistance that can help you connect properly.
+Additionally, connect to RamNet Guest for entertainment devices (such as game consoles or set-top devices such as Roku).

 No. The purpose of RamNet is to provide access to resources on the West Chester network.
 While that also allows a student to connect to other sites, this is not guaranteed and is only a bonus.
-If you can access wcupa.edu services wirelessly, but no other sites, then RamNet is providing everything it is intended to.
-If, for some reason, wireless access is temporarily unavailable, there are computer labs available for you to use while wireless is unavailable.
+If you can access wcupa.edu services wirelessly but not other sites then RamNet is providing everything it is intended to.
+If for some reason wireless access is temporarily unavailable, there are computer labs available for you to use while wireless is unavailable.

 Have up to date anti-virus and anti-spyware software as well as up to date system software.
 Run periodic scans to ensure your computer is clean.

 ResNet offers service to all students free of charge.
 All ResNet services are sponsored by the Tech Fee.
-This fee is included in students’ tuition.
-If you need any hardware replaced, the student is responsible for the price of the part, but ResNet will install it free of charge.
+This fee is included in the students’ tuition.
+If you need any hardware replaced, the student is responsible for the price of the part but ResNet will install it free of charge.

 You do not need an appointment to drop off equipment.
 You can stop by our office and have your computer looked at during our office hours at your leisure.
-For one on one consultation, or a room visit, an appointment is required.
+For one on oneconsultation or a room visit, then an appointment is required.

-Currently, we do not support wireless printing.
-If you want to print through a personal wireless printer, you have to connect via USB.
+Currently we do not support wireless printing.
+If you wanted to print through a personal wireless printer, you have to connect via USB.
 However, we are looking to add this ability in the future.

-Our online call logging system is available for students to view real time updates on the progress of their repair.
+Our online call logging system is available for students to access in order to view real time updates on the progress of their repair.

 When your computer is finished you will receive a text, email, and call to your mobile phone informing you that it is ready for pickup at your earliest convenience.